candy-lang/candy/README.md

 1. Install Rust.
 2. Clone this repo.
-3. Open the workspace in VSCode.
+3. Open the workspace in VS Code.
-4. Run the Rust VSCode extension.
+4. Run the launch config “Run Extension (Rust-Compiler: vscode_extension)”.
+5. When you are prompted to select the build task, choose “npm: watch (1) Rust-Compiler: vscode_extension” (should be the first entry).
+6. In the new VS Code window that opens, you can enjoy 🍭 Candy :)